dcos/dcos-e2e/docs/source/cli.rst

 The only extra requirement is to give a valid license key, for DC/OS 1.11+.
 See :ref:`the dcos-docker create reference <dcos-docker-create>` for details on how to provide a license key.

+Ask your sales representative for DC/OS Enterprise release artifacts.

 For, example, run the following to create a DC/OS Enterprise cluster in strict mode:

 .. code-block:: console